World Chess Championship 2024: Game 1: Gukesh–Ding, 0–1

 The first game of the match, a 42-move win for Ding, was played on 25 November.
-Ding surprised observers by playing the French Defense, which has traditionally been considered a "solid" opening, but some lines are quite combative.
-Ding had previously played it in game 7 of the World Chess Championship 2023 against Ian Nepomniachtchi.
+Ding surprised observers by playing the French Defence, an opening that he had previously played in game 7 of the World Chess Championship 2023 against Ian Nepomniachtchi.
 He then spent 28 minutes thinking on move seven while in a still relatively well-known position.
 Meanwhile, Gukesh was still in his preparation, blitzing out the attacking novelty 10.g4 Ding's 10...Qa5, however, took Gukesh out of his preparation as Xie Jun believed "they haven't played this line before.
 They analyzed, they prepared, and they probably knew the plans, but this is the first time they gave it on the board.
 It's a very complicated position – the way they played is a little bit out of control."

 Down on the clock in a complicated middlegame, Ding quickly spotted 18...Nb2 with play, putting pressure on both Gukesh's position and his clock.
 With Ding's pieces infiltrating his position, Gukesh faltered with 22.Qe1 and his position crumbled.
 Ding made a slight inaccuracy with 27...fxe6 (correct was 27...Bxe6!), allowing Gukesh to salvage the game, but although Gukesh spotted the idea, he executed incorrectly.
 Ding made no further errors and converted his advantage to a win, his first in classical chess since he defeated Max Warmerdam in January during the Tata Steel Chess Tournament 2024.
 This also marked the first time in 14 years that a win was registered in Game 1, after Veselin Topalov defeated Viswanathan Anand with the white pieces during the World Chess Championship 2010.

 At the post-game press conference, Ding was elated with his performance, stating, "Well, of course I feel very good—I haven't won a single classical game for a long time and I managed to do that!"
 Gukesh on the other hand remarked, "It was just a tactical oversight by me.
 It can happen, it's a long match, and about my opponent's form, I think I expected nothing else.
 I expected the best version of him, and we have a long match ahead, so it's only more exciting now!"